DYJParker/9to5/README.md

 - Our app will check for internet connection upon startup, and if there isn't it will display a notification card instead of trying to fetch any remote data.
 - Our app will display the cards in a two-column staggered layout on wider screens, from landscape on a convention phone to portrait on a tablet.

+**NOTE**.. in order to run the NETWORKFAILURE test you must put the device in airplane mode in order for it to pass.
+It tests if the app displays the proper card if / when the network is not connected.